This spring, why not embrace the fact that kids are a magnet for dirt and get them into the garden.

 No one likes doing boring chores do they?
 So make it interesting for your little ones.

-Dawn said: "Sowing is great – bigger seeds like runner beans are easier for smaller children to handle, but I find even two and three-year-olds can sow small seeds if you show them what to do.
+'Sowing is great,' says Dawn.
+'Bigger seeds like runner beans are easier for smaller children to handle, but I find even two and three-year-olds can sow small seeds if you show them what to do.
 And, at the other end of the production line, harvesting fruit and veg is also brilliant fun for children.

 Pick the right type of plants for them to pot

-Dawn said: "Anything edible – that can be consumed there and then – or after a quick rinse – are perfect for kids so strawberries, raspberries, blueberries, apples, plums, carrots and lettuce are all great.
+'Anything edible – that can be consumed there and then or after a quick rinse – are perfect for kids,' says Dawn.
+'So strawberries, raspberries, blueberries, apples, plums, carrots and lettuce are all great.